 First, let me give you an idea about the taper.

-A taper is defined as a uniform decrease or increase in diameter of a workpiece along with its length.
+A taper is defined as a uniform decrease or increase in the diameter of a workpiece along with its length.

 The operation by which a conical surface of the gradual reduction in diameter from a cylindrical workpiece is produced is called taper turning.